Idearia/wp-tests/README.md

 # Custom WordPress path

 If your WordPress installation is non-standard, you can specify a custom WordPress path by setting the `wordPressPath` environment variable.

-If you choose to use a relative path, the reference folder will be *vendor/idearia/wp-tests*.
+If you use a relative path, please note that the reference folder will be *vendor/idearia/wp-tests*.

-For example, to set the environment variable in *phpunit.xml*:
+To set `wordPressPath` in *phpunit.xml*:

 ```xml
 <php>